Wheel Throwing Practice Workshop Build Your Skills

 Important Information:

 • Once fired, you're welcome to return for a separate glazing workshop, where you’ll be introduced to different glaze recipes and techniques.
+Or I can add a simple clear glaze on your pieces and fire them again.
+If you choose to come back for learning glaze recipes and combinations there will be a small fee depending on the glaze recipe that you choose

 This is a supportive, skills-building class perfect for those ready to go beyond beginner, with a focus on mastering the foundations before moving to intermediate pottery levels.